moonrepo/moon/README.md

   gathering and insights.
 - **Terminal notifications** - Receives notifications in your chosen terminal when builds are successful... or are not.
+- **Git hooks** - Manage Git hooks to enforce workflows and requirements for contributors.